 Advisory Committee Co-Chairperson

-She has been a teacher of English as a Second Language with a masters in Intercultural Communication.
+Kathy Ludwig has been a teacher of English as a Second Language with a masters in Intercultural Communication.
 She earned her BA from Douglass College and an MA from the University of Maryland at Baltimore County.
 She currently sits on a chapter board of the Juvenile Diabetes Research Foundation and chairs its Major Donor committee.
 She is a founding member of Women United in Philanthropy, a women’s giving circle in New Jersey.
 She is also an active member of Amnesty International.

 Ludwig was recently appointed to the Health Advisory Board at the Johns Hopkins Bloomberg School of Public Health and serves as co-chair of the advisory committee for the Center for Public Health and Human Rights at the Bloomberg School, headed by Dr. Chris Beyrer.

 Robert J. Abernethy